The Nest

 Curating Resourceful Community Events

-We do a lot of special events, especially around the holidays.
+We hold many special events, especially around the holidays.
 But we also bring in speakers to discuss topics like heart disease, Alzheimer’s, dementia, and more, which our residents appreciate.
-Today, we had an insurance broker enlightening us about Medicare programs for 2024.
+Today, an insurance broker enlightened us about Medicare programs for 2024.

 Communication Is Key: Event Outreach